schnerd/vcli/CONTRIBUTING.md

 # Testing

+At the moment there is only linting, no unit/integration tests – but you are welcome to add some to the project (preferable using Jest)

+Run linting:

 ```js
 npm test
 ```

-At the moment there are no test cases –